 If you're a retailer, you can use Shopping campaigns to promote your online and local inventory, boost traffic to your website or local store, and find better qualified leads.
 To get started, you'll send us your product data with Merchant Center and create a campaign in Google Ads.
-Then we'll use your campaign to create ads on Google and around the web where potential customers can see what you're selling.
+Then, we'll use your campaign to create ads on Google and around the web where potential customers can see what you're selling.
 We call these placements Shopping ads because they appear in a different, more visual format.
 In contrast to a text ad, which displays text only, Shopping ads show users a photo of your product, plus a title, price, store name, and more.
-These ads give users a strong sense of the product you're selling before they click the ad, which gives you more qualified leads.In countries that are part of the European Economic Area (EEA) and in Switzerland, you participate in Shopping ads through one or several Comparison Shopping Services of your choice.
+These ads give users a strong sense of the product you're selling before they click the ad, which gives you more qualified leads.In Comparison Shopping Service (CSS) program countries, you participate in Shopping ads through one or several CSSs of your choice.
 Some CSSs manage your product data and your campaigns on your behalf, while others provide tools allowing you to manage your setup yourself.
-Learn more about advertising with Comparison Shopping Services in Europe
+Learn more about advertising with Comparison Shopping Services

-- Powerful reporting and competitive data: See how your products are performing at any level of granularity you want.
-For example, you can see how many clicks a particular brand of high-heeled shoes got just by filtering your products view -- no new product groups needed.
+- Powerful reporting and competitive data: See how your products are performing at any level of detail you want.
+For example, you can see how many clicks a particular brand of high-heeled shoes got just by filtering your products view—no new product groups needed.
 Use benchmarking data to get insights into your competitive landscape.
 Identify growth opportunities with impression share data and the Bid Simulator tool.

 How Shopping campaigns and Shopping ads work

-- Product Shopping ads.
-These are created based on the product data that you submit in Merchant Center.
+- Product Shopping ads: These are created based on the product data that you submit in the Merchant Center.
 Learn more about what makes up a Product Shopping ad

-When you're creating your Shopping campaign, you'll decide how much you're willing to pay for each click or engagement.
+- When you're creating your Shopping campaign, you'll decide how much you're willing to pay for each click.

-Here's where you might see your Shopping ads across the web:
+Here's where you might see your Shopping ads and free listings across the web:

 - Google Search Partner websites (if your campaign is set to include search partners), not applicable for free listings

 If you sell ballet slippers and have a text ad for ballet equipment and a Shopping ad for ballet shoes, a customer could see both of your ads on the same Google Search results page.